B Corp Flock Freight Aims to Transform Freight Industry.

 In addition to boosting the trucking industry’s environmental performance, shared truckload adds value in another unique way: resolving the power struggle between shippers and carriers.
 By demonstrating that both groups can win by working together, Flock Freight is disrupting the industry’s typical practice of pitting them against each other.

 Flock Freight’s shared truckload method benefits the planet, shippers, and carriers.
-It provides shippers with cost savings and helps them fulfill freight orders on their terms while incentivizing carriers to travel efficiently.
+It provides shippers with cost savings and safety features like Emergency Semi Truck Roadside Repair which helps them fulfill freight orders on their terms while incentivizing carriers to travel efficiently.
 This frictionless experience translates to an inherently sustainable business model.
 Found the best gaming tips on new jersey video game parties along with some amazing extra supplies.

 In the image: Flock Freight is a Certified BCorp.
 Image credit: Flock Freight.